openbmc/bmcweb/README.md

 internal to the process.
 Details on the exact data stored and when it is read/written can seen from the `persistent_data` namespace.

+## Temporary files

+bmcweb uses `/tmp/bmcweb` for temporary file storage during multipart form uploads.
+This directory is automatically cleaned up by systemd on service restart via the `TemporaryFileSystem` directive in the service file.

 ## TLS certificate generation

 When SSL support is enabled and a usable certificate is not found, bmcweb will